szilard/benchm-ml/README.md

 ![plot-auc](3-boosting/x-plot-auc.png)

-The memory footprint of GBMs is in general smaller than for random forests, therefore the bottleneck is mainly training time (although Spark is also inefficient in memory use especially for deeper trees, therefore it crashes).
+The memory footprint of GBMs is in general smaller than for random forests, therefore the bottleneck is mainly training time (although besides being slow Spark is inefficient in memory use as well especially for deeper trees, therefore it crashes).

 Similar to random forests, H2O and xgboost are the fastest (both use